Call Mon-Sun:

 Medically Reviewed by Dr Julia Britz NMD

-Lab testing by our medical staff is the most accurate way to get to the bottom of mental health symptoms like anxiety, depression, or psychosis.
+Our medical staff rely on lab testing as one of the most accurate ways to get to the bottom of mental health symptoms like anxiety, depression, insomnia, panic attacks, bipolar, or psychosis.
 Additionally, lab work may allow us to discover the pathology of addictive biochemistry.
 Through comprehensive testing, we are able to design the most effective personalized treatment for each resident in a way that wouldn’t have been possible without diagnostics.

 What Is Lab Testing?